ACHRAF-BADRI/Car-Accident-detaction-App/README.md

 ## YOLO v3

 Download :
-- The `yolov3.weights` file from this link : .
+- The `yolov3.weights` file from this link : https://huggingface.co/spaces/Epitech/Scarecrow/blob/main/yolov3.weights
-- The `yolov3.cfg` file from this link : .
-- Add both Yolo files to the folder "Yolo_Folder".
+- Add the Yolo file to the folder "Yolo_Folder".

 ## Usage